 John Hayward is one of the founders, and the co-ordinator for the National Theft Register for Lost and Found birds.
 This also includes dealing with Zoological Investigations, Security and Risk management, Hostage Negotiation and Response Training.

-John has kindly updated us regarding the changes in CITES regulation for Timneh and African Grey species.
+John has kindly updated us regarding the changes in CITES regulation for African Grey and Timneh Grey species.

 For many years the Timneh and African Grey species have been listed on Appendix 2 – Annex B of the Convention in International Trade in Endangered Species listings.